 4. Banana Puree (6 Months+) :

-Banana is another excellent food for babies as they are loaded with potassium and sweet.
-It is so creamy, and it is light on the baby's little tummy.
+Banana is another excellent food for babies, loaded with potassium and sweetness.
+It is so creamy and light on the baby's little tummy.

 5. Muskmelon Puree/Cantaloupe puree (6 Months+) :

 6. Papaya Puree (6 Months+) :

 Papaya is a juicy and nutritious food for babies.
-This papaya puree tastes good even plain, but if your baby prefers to combine them with apples or banana after introducing each fruit separately.
+This papaya puree tastes good, even plain, but if your baby prefers to combine them with apples or bananas after introducing each fruit separately.

 7. Prunes Puree (6 Months+) :

 Prunes are filled with fiber and fight against constipation.
-This prunes puree can be served plain or add it to baby cereals or baby porridge.
+This prunes puree can be served plain or added to baby cereals or porridge.

 8. Kiwi Puree (8 Months+) :

-The Vitamin C rich kiwis are acidic, and it is not as good as the first food for babies.
+The Vitamin C-rich kiwis are acidic and are not as good as the first food for babies.
 This kiwi puree is a great way to introduce kiwi to babies; it's also effortless to make as it requires no cooking.

 9. Mango Puree (8 Months+) :

-Mangoes are sweet and loaded with vitamin A, but its not an ideal first food for babies because of its acidic nature.
+Mangoes are sweet and loaded with vitamin A, but it is not an ideal first food for babies because of its acidic nature.
 This mango puree is quick to make puree as no cooking is evolved.

 10. Watermelon Puree (8 Months+) :

 Watermelon is a healthy & nutritious fruit that is good for the baby’s eye development and heart health.
-This watermelon puree is ideal for babies from 6 months, and babies will sure love this puree for its sweet taste.
+This watermelon puree is ideal for babies from 6 months, and babies will surely love it for its sweet taste.